a collection of notes on areas of personal interest

 I have placed the central pattern here in order to show the even grid on which a variety of patterns can be developed.
 The top and bottom studies were investigations into two door panels, and are relatively common patterns in the Islamic world.
 The studies looked at the variety of patterns that can be developed from similar geometries.
 Here I have illustrated only two-dimensional line patterns, but they can be seen to be quite different from each other.
 When coloured in as they would be in Islamic tilework, there are an infinite number of ways they can be presented.

 At the same time as I was developing an interest in the construction of Islamic geometrical patterns, it appears I was producing associated drawings based on the same geometries.
 This old drawing illustrates a classic impossible triangle, yet the basic construction can be found in many Islamic patterns.
 Here the underlying geometry is far more complex than is needed, but would have been set out to make the drawing more interesting.
-It’s not a particularly interesting study, but it’s an interesting contrast to the patterns above.
+It’s not a particularly interesting study, but it’s a contrast to the patterns above.

 Line drawings were not the only way patterns were investigated when beginning to examine their underlying geometries.
 This small study for a larger piece of artwork – the original being around 150mm across – was based on a simple underlying hexagonal grid, shown to the right with sets of lines at 60° to each other.
 It is essentially the same basis on which a honeycomb is constructed.
 There are different ways of reading the pattern, but at its simplest it can be seen to be part of a field of mutually touching circles from which a number have been removed, based on a consistent rule.
 The overall pattern shown here should be familiar to anybody who has worked with isometric grids or projections.